senthilnathang/FastNext/README.md

 - **Performance Testing**: Response time monitoring and load testing capabilities
 - **Security Testing**: Authentication, authorization, and input validation testing

+## Frontend Code Restructuring

+### Modular Architecture Implementation ✅

+The FastNext Framework frontend has been completely restructured into a modular architecture that promotes scalability, maintainability, and developer productivity.
+The new structure organizes code into feature-based modules with clear separation of concerns.

+#### Key Restructuring Benefits

+- **Feature-based Organization**: Each major feature (auth, admin, workflow, etc.) is self-contained
+- **Clear Module Boundaries**: Explicit interfaces and dependencies between modules
+- **Shared Resource Management**: Centralized UI components, services, and utilities
+- **Improved Developer Experience**: Predictable file locations and clean import patterns
+- **Enhanced Scalability**: New features can be added as independent modules
+- **Better Testing Structure**: Organized test files with clear separation by feature

+#### Migration Status

+The restructuring is complete with the following organization:
+- ✅ **Modules Directory**: Feature-based modules (auth, admin, workflow, projects, api-docs, dashboard, settings)
+- ✅ **Shared Directory**: Reusable components, hooks, services, types, and utilities
+- ✅ **Component Organization**: UI components organized by category (ui, layout, navigation, data-visualization)
+- ✅ **Service Layer**: Structured API services with clear separation
+- ✅ **Type Definitions**: Centralized type management with module-specific types
+- ✅ **Hook Organization**: Shared hooks for common functionality (URL state, API queries, etc.)
+- ✅ **Testing Structure**: E2E tests organized by feature with comprehensive utilities

+#### Development Workflow

+With the new structure, developers can:
+- Work on features in isolation within their respective modules
+- Import components and services using clean, predictable paths
+- Leverage shared resources across modules without duplication
+- Add new features by creating new modules following established patterns
+- Test features independently with organized test suites

+For detailed information about the restructuring process, see `RESTRUCTURING_SUMMARY.md`.

 ## Recent Updates & Improvements

 ### Latest Changes ✅